Why I Built A Survival Garden in My Backyard

 Image illustrates a survival garden.

-I will never forget my Memaw’s dying wish at the end of 2021 that sunk into my heart.
-We talked just a few months before she passed away in January 2022 and she was telling me that she had wished she was leaving her children, grandchildren, and great-grandchildren in a much better world.
-She was sad that we may have to face worsening economic conditions than what we were all already facing.
+I’ll never forget my Memaw’s dying wish at the end of 2021 — it really sank deep into my heart.
+Just a few months before she passed in January 2022, she told me how she wished she could leave her children, grandchildren, and great-grandchildren in a better world.
+She was worried about the economic challenges we might face and how hard life could get.

 What Is a Survival Garden